-1. Programming in C, Reema Thareja.
-Oxford university press.
+- 1. ReemaThareja ,Programming in C, Oxford university press. - 2.
+B.A.

-2. B.A.
 Forouzan and R.F.
-Gilberg C Programming and Data Structures, Cengage Learning, (3rd Edition)
+Gilberg, C Programming and Data Structures, Cengage Learning, (3rdEdition).

-1. Brian W. Kernighan and Dennis M. Ritchie, The C Programming Language, Prentice Hall of India

-- 2. R.G.
-Dromey, How to solve it by Computer, Pearson (16th Impression) - 3.
-Programming in C, Stephen G. Kochan, Fourth Edition, Pearson Education. - 4.
-Herbert Schildt, C: The Complete Reference, Mc Graw Hill, 4th Edition - 5.
-Byron Gottfried, Schaum's Outline of Programming with C, McGraw-Hill
+- 1. Brian W. Kernighan and Dennis M. Ritchie, The C Programming Language, Prentice Hall of India. - 2.
+R.G.
+Dromey, How to solve it by Computer, Pearson (16thImpression). - 3.
+Stephen G. Kochan, Programming in C, Fourth Edition, PearsonEducation. - 4.
+Herbert Schildt, C: The Complete Reference, McGrawHill, 4thEdition. - 5.
+Byron Gottfried, Schaum's Outline of Programming with C,McGraw-Hill.

-- 1. Convert the algorithms/flowcharts to C programs. - 2.
-Code and test a given logic in C programming language. - 3.
-Decompose a problem into functions and to develop modular reusable code. - 4.
-Use arrays, pointers, strings and structures to write C programs. - 5.
-Implement Searching and sorting problems.
+- 1. Design the algorithms/flowcharts for problem solving. - 2.
+Use arrays strings and structures in C programs. - 3.
+Implement the concepts of file handling and dynamic memory allocation. - 4.
+Decompose a problem into functions and to develop modular reusable code. - 5.
+Apply searching and sorting algorithms.

-(F110D) ENGINEERING CHEMISTRY (Common to ECE, EEE & ECM)
+(F110D) ENGINEERING CHEMISTRY (COMMON TO EEE, ECE & ECM)

-- 1. The suitability of water for domestic and industrial purposes. - 2.
-Adaptability to new developments in Engineering Chemistry and to acquire the skills required to become a perfect engineer. - 3.
-The principles of electrochemistry and corrosion. - 4.
-The knowledge of chemical reactions those are used in the synthesis of molecules. - 5.
-The importance of spectroscopic techniques and molecular energy levels.
+- 1. know the suitability of water for domestic and industrial purposes. - 2. bring adaptability to new developments in Engineering Chemistry and to acquire the skills required to become a perfect engineer. - 3. study the principles of electrochemistry and corrosion. - 4. acquire knowledge of chemical reactions those are used in the synthesis of molecules. - 5. understand the importance of spectroscopic techniques and molecular energy levels.

-UNIT-I: ATOMIC STRUCTURE AND THEORIES OF BONDING:
+UNIT - I: ATOMIC STRUCTURE AND THEORIES OF BONDING:

 Atomic and Molecular orbitals.
-Linear Combination of Atomic Orbitals (LCAO), molecular orbitals of diatomic molecules, molecular orbital energy level diagrams of N2, O2, F2, CO and NO. Crystal Field Theory (CFT): Salient Features of CFT - Crystal Field Splitting of transition metal ion d- orbitals in Tetrahedral, Octahedral and square planar geometries.
+Linear Combination of Atomic Orbitals (LCAO), molecular orbitals of diatomic molecules, molecular orbital energy level diagrams of N_2 , O_2 , F_2 , CO and NO. Crystal Field Theory (CFT): Salient Features of CFT - Crystal Field Splitting of transition metal ion d- orbitals in Tetrahedral, Octahedral and square planar geometries.
 Band structure of solids and effect of doping on conductance.

-UNIT-II: WATER AND ITS TREATMENT:
+UNIT - II: WATER AND ITS TREATMENT: